Periodic dimensions and some homological properties of eventually periodic algebras: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Takahiro Honma and Ryotaro Koshio for helpful conversations.
-The author also would like to thank the referee for his/her valuable comments on this manuscript.
+I would like to thank Takahiro Honma and Ryotaro Koshio for helpful conversations.
+I am also grateful to Ryo Takahashi.
+I learned the observation, presented in Introduction, regarding eventually periodic modules over commutative Noetherian local rings from him.
+Finally, I would like to thank the referee for kindly pointing out errors in my English and providing suggestions, which improved this paper.